beeware/beeware-theme/docs/index.rst

 Table Caption Placement
 ~~~~~~~~~~~~~~~~~~~~~~~

 Table title renders above the table.
-This confirms the CSS theme has been applied.
+This confirms the CSS theme has not caused any
+undesired changes.

 .. list-table:: Title
    :widths: 50 50